mouseless/json-concepts/spec/01-basics/05-shadows.md

 ## Shadow Schema

-Assume there is below schema that conforms to `service.concepts.json`;
+Assume there is below schema that conforms to above concepts;

 `SCHEMA: greeting.service.json`